Shake, Rattle & Roll X: "Class Picture"

 Joy discovers sinister Chavacano writing in a classroom window, written in blood, stating "No me mires fijamente".
-When the group goes to the library, they try to translate the blood graffiti only to fail at first.
-Scanning the yearbooks for information, they find "Rubi" was a class section supervised by Sister Maria Belonia (Jean Garcia).
+When the group goes to the library, they try to translate the graffiti only to fail at first.
+Scanning the yearbooks for information, they find "Rubi" was a class section supervised by Sister Maria Belonia.
 They also discover a similar class picture of the same section with a male teacher standing at the middle in place of Belonia, revealed as Virgilio, who became the substitute adviser during Belonia's absence.
 In the same yearbook, Joy discovers three students, namely Crisel, Sabel, and Adela, who were the missing students of the "Rubi" section.

 The group finally discovers from the computer translator that the Chavacano words mean "Do not Stare".
-Little did they know, that the "Rubi" picture Joy picked up, is a possessed photograph and that the bloody writing was a warning, stating that anyone who looks at the nun, through the cursed picture will disappear and die.
+They realize that the picture is a possessed photograph and that the bloody writing was a warning, stating that anyone who looks at the nun, through the cursed picture will disappear and die.

-The dark answer is revealed at this point; Belonia must seek three students from them.
+It is then revealed that Belonia must seek three students from them.
 Lui looks at the picture and spots their group mates in the photo; Nicole and Blue.
-Also at this point, Nicole is revealed to be the young woman in the opening scene.
-Joy reveals that she is the next to be taken for accidentally looking at the nun before she is abducted by the same unknown force, now revealed to be Sis.
-Maria Belonia herself, an evil nun teacher who haunts the school in return for a terrible oath done in the past; her responsibility of the death of the institution's students in the Spanish Colonial Period.
+Joy reveals that she is the next to be taken for accidentally looking at the nun before she is abducted by the same unknown force, now revealed to be Maria Belonia herself, an evil nun teacher who haunts the school after she was deemed responsible for the death of the institution's students in the Spanish colonial period.